Physics and Electrical Engineering

 Nicholas Truncale, M.S.

 Argyrios C. Varonides, Ph.D.

-Courses for Engineering are listed under the prefixes ENGR, E/CE and EE.
 Courses for Physics are listed under the prefix PHYS.
 For more information on these courses visit the Physics and Electrical Engineering Department Courses page.
-For more information, visit our Courses By Departments page.
+For more information on all courses that are offered, visit our Course Descriptions page.